top1944/duckuments/docs/atoms_10_duckietown_meta/10_intro_to_project/80_faq.md

 Q: How can I start?

-See the next section, Getting started.
+See the section First Steps.

 Q: How can I help?